DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Second Rule: Formatting Characters and Dialogue

 Now how to introduce and format characters.
-If a character is being introduced for the first time, their name should be in ALL CAPS to let the reader know they are a new character.
+If a character is introduced for the first time, their name should be in ALL CAPS to let the reader know they are a new character.

-When a character speaks, their name will be in ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.
+When a character speaks, their name will be ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.

 If not, a word processor can center character names relatively easily, but the dialogue is a bit trickier.

 A character’s dialogue reads below the Character’s name, also centered but within a wider margin.

 It’s easiest to visualize in the context of a scene, and since I’m assuming you already have a screenplay software you plan to use or will be buying or downloading one after this article, I’ll go ahead and show you what it looks like in context:

 Here’s an example scene I wrote introducing the above rules, along with a few more.
 (Quick note – when I introduce a new term, in action lines or dialogue, it will be in bold):

 Let’s pick up where the scene left off.
 You must limit your description in your action lines to only things the viewer can see or hear in the movie itself.

 That’s because page space on a screenplay is precious.
 One screenplay page is usually equivalent to one minute of screen time, give or take.

 If you spend a lot of page count describing what viewers won’t be able to see, you will write something drastically longer than what the final product will be.